janschill/cern-solid-code-investigation/report/setting-up-pod.md

     proxy_set_header    X-Forwarded-For     $proxy_add_x_forwarded_for;
     proxy_set_header    X-Forwarded-Proto   $scheme;
   }
 }
 ```

 As per default the logs for the server will the written in `/var/log/nginx/solid_*.log` files.

+An additional interesting part of the configuration is that it sets the `Strict-Transport-Security` header.
+This header instructs the user's browser to use HTTP Strict Transport Security (HSTS) – meaning that it should use HTTPS for every request.
+This is beneficial as requests that are addressed to http://janschill.de, or just janschill.de will usually connect on HTTP to the server and then get redirected.
+This leaves an open window for a man-in-the-middle attack.
+HSTS solves this by instructing the browser upon first visit to always use HTTPS when connecting to janschill.de.
+HSTS is not perfect, as it still needs one initial request to even be able to cache the `Strict-Transport-Security` header ([Source](https://www.nginx.com/blog/http-strict-transport-security-hsts-and-nginx/)).

 3. Restart the Nginx server